diogro/expressionVariance-manuscript/main.md

 ## Does biological function explain variance in expression?

 As a first step toward explaining the factors that drive variation in variability between transcripts, we focused on the top 5% most variable and the bottom 5% least variable genes in our ranking (560 genes in each group).
-Starting with a Gene Ontology (GO) enrichment analysis within each group, we identify which biological processes are associated with consistently high and low-variance genes.
+Starting with a Gene Ontology (GO) enrichment analysis within each group, we identify which biological processes are associated with consistently high- and low-variance genes.
-We found 59 enriched terms in the low variance genes, and 738 enriched terms in the high-variance genes (using a hypergeometric test and a conservative Benjamini-Hochberg (BH) adjusted p-value threshold of 10\textsuperscript{-3}; see S2 Table for a complete listing).
+We found 59 enriched terms in the low variance genes, and 738 enriched terms in the high-variance genes (using a hypergeometric test and a conservative Benjamini-Hochberg (BH) adjusted p-value threshold of 10\textsuperscript{-3}; see supporting information table for a complete listing).
 Among the 5% most variable genes we observe enrichment for biological processes such as immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (@fig:go_tails A).
 Notably, we see a 7.7-fold enrichment for genes that encode secreted proteins in the top 5% most variable genes, relative to all other genes (hypergeometric test, p < 10\textsuperscript{-3}).
 Among the 5% least variable genes we see enrichment for housekeeping functions such as mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (@fig:go_tails B); and accordingly, we find that previously characterized human housekeeping genes [@Hounkpe2020-yq] are enriched within the 5% least variable genes 2.0-fold relative to all other genes (hypergeometric test, p < 10\textsuperscript{-3}).
 The genes exhibiting the lowest variance (lowest 5%) are also enriched for genes that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, hypergeometric test, p < 10\textsuperscript{-3}).
 Genes with a high pLI have been shown to be important in housekeeping functions, and have higher mean expression values across a broad set of tissues and cell types [@lek2016analysis].
 The observation that genes with low variance are enriched for both housekeeping genes and genes with high pLI is consistent with this previous report; and we further see that the mean expression of genes positively correlates with pLI (partial Spearman correlation $\rho_s$ = 0.32, p < 10\textsuperscript{-3}), showing the opposite relationship between variance and mean expression when considering pLI.

-In the previous analysis, we explored the relation between transcriptional variance and function by starting from the extremes in the variance distribution and searching for GO enrichment among these high- and low-variance genes.
+In the previous analysis, we explored the relation between transcriptional variance and function by starting from the extremes of the variance distribution and searching for GO enrichment among these high- and low-variance genes.
-We also approach the problem from the opposite direction, starting from the genes associated with each GO term and searching for enrichment for high- or low-variance genes.
+We also approach the problem from the opposite direction, starting from the genes associated with each GO term and searching for enrichment for high- or low-variance genes among them.
 To this end, we gathered all biological process GO terms in level 3 (i.e. terms that are at a distance of 3 from the top of the GO hierarchy).
 We separated the genes associated with at least one of these level-3 terms into expression variance deciles, with the first decile having the lowest variance.
 We then counted how many genes in each decile have been associated with each term.